sapphyrus/master-guide/introduction/game-bans.md

 ## VAC

+VAC bans are bans by Valve Anti-Cheat.
 Mostly happens when you used a detected cheat.
 These kind of bans are permanent, and you lose your inventory and cannot play matchmaking.
 HvH servers are fine though, because they always have VAC deactivated.

 ## Overwatch Ban

-Overwatch bans are manual bans where players watch your demos and ban you.
+Overwatch bans are applied through the ingame report feature and VACNet, which will cause your matchmaking demo to be reviewed by other players with Overwatch unlocked.
+They then get to watch 8 rounds of an anonymized demo, and if a majority of the players decide you are guilty of cheating, you will be overwatch banned.

 ## Griefing ban